 Getting a few outdoor furniture pieces and a skilled landscaper is all you need to recreate the look of this intimate space.
 If you choose to go for a more complex outdoor renovation, check out how you can stay eco-friendly like the Queen West building.

-Relaxing Rooftop Patio in Griffintown
+Relaxing rooftop patio in Griffintown

-The Exalto rooftop terrace design offers an ambiance comparable to a resort, spa and boutique hotel combined.
+The Exalto rooftop terrace design offers an ambiance comparable to a resort, spa, and boutique hotel combined.
 It has a homey vibe that remains relaxing any time of year.
 Bubbles seem to be the overarching theme for this outdoor space.
 They even aptly named the area The Bubble Lounge.
 You can kick back, relax and swing in these wonderful suspended seats.

 As though the bubble seating wasn’t enough to convince you of the urban relaxing feel, The Bubble Lounge rooftop also has dedicated BBQ areas, outdoor fireplaces and alpine cocoons that can be used year-round.
 The terrace even includes additional relaxation areas with whirlpools, a game room and saunas.
-Everything has been strategically implemented to make you feel like you’re at a spa – even the ambiance lighting that is built into the floor and the walls of the terrace.
+Everything has been strategically implemented to make you feel like you’re at a spa – even the lighting that is built into the floor and the walls of the terrace.
 Who wouldn’t want their outdoor living space to have such a peaceful aura?
 See what a landscaping architect can draw up for your own space.

-Using the connected second floor roof for a courtyard is only one of the many living spaces that can be found at the MaryRoberts development.
-Both rooftops each have terraces reflecting the urban luxury of residing in the building – including an infinity pool, lounge areas, BBQ spaces, spas, fireplaces, and a pool with refreshing mist.
+Using the connected second-floor roof for a courtyard is only one of the many living spaces that can be found at the MaryRoberts development.
+Both rooftops each have terraces reflecting the urban luxury of residing in the building – including an infinity pool, lounge areas, BBQ spaces, spas, fireplaces, and a pool with a refreshing mist.
 Some of these elements are common to both rooftops, while others are not.
 However, residents have access to both rooftop terraces to make the most of their home building.